jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 ## License

+## License

-SimSpirit is released under the [MIT License](LICENSE).
+SimSpirit is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the platform in accordance with the terms and conditions stated in the license.

 ## Acknowledgments